 Hopping down from the soapbox: An effective website project needs more than just a web designer

 And that’s me speaking as a web designer.
-Copywriters, photographers, SEO peeps, designers, and developers are all people you should consider hiring when you’re ready to hire someone to build you a site for your business.
+Copywriters, photographers, SEO peeps, designers, and developers are all people you should consider hiring when you’re ready to build you a site for your business.

 I think that there are a lot of business owners who would be better served by buying a website template of some sort and working with that before jumping into a custom or semi-custom website design project.

 Most people change their website a few times before they land on something they keep for few years.
-So, it’s smart to start with a less-expensive solution.
+So, it’s smart to start with a less-expensive solution, like a template.
 Then, when you’re more confident in where you’re at in business, you can start the process of building a more custom site.